waas-hero/noobtask/README.txt

 == Installation ==

-1. Upload `noobtask.php` to the `/wp-content/plugins/` directory
+1. Upload and install the zipped plugin through the network 'Plugins' menu in WordPress.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the network 'Plugins' menu in WordPress.
 3. Add your KARTRA_API_KEY and KARTRA_API_PASS to your wp_config.php file.
 4. Make sure any tags you want to use are added to your karta account before creating tasks.